 - State park, nature tours, and other outdoor recreational areas.
 If public restrooms, restaurants, and common areas are not maintained, you could suffer an injury if you slip and fall.
 If dangers on the path are not marked or wild animals under the control of the tour are not kept at a distance, you face other dangers—such as animal attacks.
 In addition, if the park allows guests to bring their dogs or other pets into the park, you could suffer a dog bite if an owner does not control his pet—sometimes causing permanent injuries, disfigurement, or death.

 Were you injured in an accident while on vacation in Myrtle Beach?
-You need a local personal injury attorney who understands South Carolina law, has experience negotiating with local property owners, businesses, and their insurance companies, and can obtain a copy of your local police report and other evidence you need to prove your case.
+You need a personal injury attorney who understands South Carolina law, has experience negotiating with local property owners, businesses, and their insurance companies, and can obtain a copy of your local police report and other evidence you need to prove your case.
 At the Law Office of Kenneth E. Berger, our personal injury legal team has helped many out-of-state clients obtain the compensation they deserve when injured while on a trip.
-Start an online chat or call our office at 803-790-2800 to learn how we can assist you.
+Start an online chat or call our office today at 843-800-0911 to learn how we can assist you.